Skip to content

 Software for safety-critical systems such as in transportation could advantageously use StateWORKS.
 There are a number of methods of checking the validity of formal specifications, as expressed as Petri nets, state machines or otherwise, and such specifications can be easily coded into the StateWORKS format.

-Unlike some software tools which have been well publicised, StateWORKS is very well suited to the largest and most complex systems.
+Unlike some software tools which have been well publicized, StateWORKS is very well suited to the largest and most complex systems.
 One of the first, and highly successful, projects using this technology was implemented on ten D.E.C.
 VAXeln computers, networked, as a system of 400 finite state machines as early as 1990.
 StateWORKS in its present form can be used to automate complete production lines of any size.

 Q4.
 How is StateWORKS Software Tested?

-A. The StateWORKS Studio development environment provides a simple tool "SWLab" which will exercise the specification.
-With this, one uses a Monitor such as "SWMon" to observe items of interest, and to stimulate the system with artificial inputs.
-A second monitor "SWQuickPro" is available, which is able to record test sequences, and save them for re-use later, to be run automatically.
+The StateWORKS Studio development environment provides a simple tool “SWLab” which will exercise the specification.
+With this, one uses a Monitor such as “SWMon” to observe items of interest, and to stimulate the system with artificial inputs.
+A second monitor “SWQuickPro” is available, which is able to record test sequences, and save them for re-use later, to be run automatically.
 It can also process lists of such recorded tests, and this is useful when making changes to a project, to confirm the absence of unwanted side effects.

 Q5.
 StateWORKS needs to be learnt, so would one really save on time?

-A. Yes, there is a new process to learn.
+Yes, there is a new process to learn.
 Many of its basic elements ought to mastered, in any case, by a software designer.
 A couple of weeks study would be enough to understand StateWORKS well enough to apply it.

 Then, productivity rises by at least 30%, and in some cases by a factor of up to 3, depending on the project and the quantity of conventional coding needed for the various algorithmic functions which are not governing the program structure.